Large deviations for perturbed Gaussian processes and logarithmic asymptotic estimates for some exit probabilities: Introduction

 \section{Introduction}

 The theory of large deviations provides a collection of techniques that allow to compute small probabilities of rare events on an exponential scale (see e.g. \cite{DemboZeitouni} as a reference of this topic).
 An important feature of large deviations of (continuous) Gaussian processes is that the rate functions are expressed in terms of norms of suitable reproducing kernel Hilbert spaces associated to their covariance functions.
 The main results in this paper (Theorems \ref{th:main-equal} and \ref{th:main-ind}) concern a general setting and allow to generalize some results in \cite{Pac-Pigl} (see Remark \ref{rem:Pac-Pigl} for more details).
-These main results concern families of non-Gaussian processes (on some finite time interval $[0,T]$), obtained as suitable perturbations of continuous centered $p$-variate Gaussian processes $(X^n)_{n \in \N}$ which satisfy a large deviation principle as $n\to\infty$.
+These main results concern families of non-Gaussian processes (on some finite time interval $[0,T]$), obtained as suitable perturbations of continuous centered $p$-variate Gaussian processes $(X^n)_{n \in \N}$ which satisfy a large deviation principle as $n\to\infty$ (the literature on perturbations of stochastic processes is wide; here we recall \cite{DuLeonenkoMaShu} in which the authors consider a perturbation of a Gaussian random field which has some analogy with the one in this paper).
 In particular, in order to have results with more explicit rate function expressions, we assume that the processes $(X^n)_{n \in \N}$ have independent components (see Condition (C1)).
 Our approach is motivated by potential connections with some processes in the literature and, to this aim, we present some consequences of the main results (Corollaries \ref{cor:main-equal} and \ref{cor:main-ind}).